pact-foundation/roadmap/rfc/0000-define-matching-rules-for-form-urlencoded-body.md

 ---
 ## Summary

-This RFC proposes a way to define matching rules for body of a `application/x-www-form-urlencoded` request.
+This RFC proposes defining matching rules for bodies of type `application/x-www-form-urlencoded`.

 ## Motivation